Our oil-modified polyurethane finish of choice is made by DuraSeal.

 Dura Seal is the professional line manufactured by Minwax, but we've tried Minwax floor polyurethane from the big box stores, and it is not the same product.

-We’ve been using Dura Seal on our contracting side for about 17 years because
+We’ve been using and selling Dura Seal since 1995 because

 - its quality and color are extremely consistent from year to year and batch to batch.